 );

-COMMENT ON COLUMN public.ads_shipping_info.order_id IS 'Order ID';
+COMMENT ON COLUMN public.ads_shipping_info.order_id IS 'The order ID.';

-COMMENT ON COLUMN public.ads_shipping_info.receiver_address IS 'Delivery address';
+COMMENT ON COLUMN public.ads_shipping_info.receiver_address IS 'The shipping address.';

 Primary key limits